 Countly has many internal events, like entering or exiting cohorts.
 You can specify which cohort to listen to, or which system logs action, etc. In addition to that, you can track user profile changes, namely user profile creations, updates, and deletions.

 It is important to note that /userprofile/update will also get triggered when a new user created will output updated user properties.
 The old user profile can also be added in order to allow Hook consumers to do a comparison.

 After defining the trigger, the next step is to select the Action.
 You can select one of these two options:

 - Send an email: This action enables you to send an internal email with data from the trigger, which can be formatted as a nested list for displaying JSON objects.

 - Make HTTP Request: You can simply provide a URL to call and pass the data from the trigger.
 It allows you to select either call via GET or POST.

-It is possible to add more than one action for a selected trigger on a Hook.
-Use the “+ Add action” button to add a new action.
+It is possible to add more than one action for a selected trigger on a hook by using the

-You can use the Hooks table to get an overview of created Hooks.
-If you want to disable any Hook, please use the toggle on the Status column.
-Also, you can edit or delete your hooks by clicking the 3-dot overflow menu on the right side of the Hook rows, and by clicking edit or delete buttons.
+You can use the Hooks table to get an overview of created hooks.
+If you want to disable any hook, use the toggle button on the Status column.
+Also, you can edit or delete your hooks by clicking the 3-dot overflow menu on the right side of the Hook rows, and by clicking